Walt Coleman: Notable games

 Coleman made an instant replay call on January 19, 2002, in a game that led to its moniker as the "Tuck Rule Game".
 With 1:47 left, Oakland cornerback Charles Woodson knocked the ball from New England's quarterback Tom Brady.
 It was recovered by Oakland linebacker Greg Biekert.
 The play was originally called a fumble.
-Coleman reviewed the play and overturned the fumble call to an incomplete pass using the tuck rule, which says that "any intentional forward movement of [the thrower's] arm starts a forward pass, even if the player loses possession of the ball as he is attempting to tuck it back toward his body."
+Coleman reviewed the play and overturned the fumble call to an incomplete pass using the tuck rule, which said that "any intentional forward movement of [the thrower's] arm starts a forward pass, even if the player loses possession of the ball as he is attempting to tuck it back toward his body."
 The call was a big factor in helping launch the Patriots dynasty, as they would go on to win Super Bowl XXXVI during the same postseason.
 In March 2013, league owners voted 29–1, with Patriots owner Robert Kraft abstaining, to abolish the rule.
 Coleman never officiated another Raiders game the rest of his career.

 Coleman was the head official in the 2003 AFC Championship Game between the New England Patriots and Indianapolis Colts.
 Colts players later publicly complained that the officials did not properly call illegal contact, pass interference, and defensive holding penalties on the Patriots' defensive backs.
 This, and similar complaints made by other NFL teams during that season, would prompt the NFL during the 2004 offseason to instruct all of the league's officials to strictly enforce these types of fouls (the "chuck" rule).

 Coleman officiated the 2012 Thanksgiving Day game between the Houston Texans and Detroit Lions.
 Houston running back Justin Forsett ran in an 81-yard touchdown, but replays indicated that Forsett was down by contact after a short gain.
 Detroit head coach Jim Schwartz threw the challenge flag before he was entitled to, which negated the automatic review that would have overturned the call.
 Mike Pereira wrote that he would favor a rule change to make this just a 15-yard penalty for unsportsmanlike behavior, but still allow the review.
 (That rule would eventually be passed.)